bdavisx/ElasticPathMaze/readme.md

 I saw this "developer challenge" when I was looking at jobs in the Portland area.
-Some Elastic Path jobs came up in Vancouver and they mentioned solving this challenge as a test. (http://www.epdeveloperchallenge.com/).
+Some Elastic Path jobs came up in Vancouver and they mentioned solving this challenge as a test (http://www.epdeveloperchallenge.com/).
 It fit with some libraries I wanted to learn more about anyway:

  * Retrofit